-- Undertakes free, prior, and informed consultations if vulnerable group are potentially affected (positively or negatively) to determine whether there is broad community support for the program. - Ensures that disadvantaged and vulnerable communities can participate in devising opportunities to benefit from exploitation of customary resources or their knowledge, the latter to include the consent of the vulnerable people. - Gives attention to groups vulnerable to hardship or disadvantage, including as relevant the poor, the disabled, women and children, the elderly, or marginalized ethnic groups.
+- Undertakes free, prior, and informed consultations if Indigenous Peoples are potentially affected (positively or negatively) to determine whether there is broad community support for the program. - Ensures that Indigenous Peoples can participate in devising opportunities to benefit from exploitation of customary resources or indigenous knowledge, the latter (indigenous knowledge) to include the consent of the Indigenous Peoples. - Gives attention to groups vulnerable to hardship or disadvantage, including as relevant the poor, the disabled, women and children, the elderly, or marginalized ethnic groups.
 If necessary, special measures are taken to promote equitable access to program benefits.